JetMew/zchang.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "A Unified and Efficient Coordinating Framework for Autonomous DBMS Tuning"
+title: "ResTune: Resource Oriented Tuning Boosted by Meta-Learning for Cloud Databases"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
-venue: 'Proceedings of the 2022 International Conference on Management of Data'
+venue: 'Proceedings of the 2021 International Conference on Management of Data'
 ---